acailic/acailic.github.io/_notes/oca-review-questions-0.md

 - Encapsulation is the technique used to package the information in such a way as to hide what should be hidden, and make visible what is intended to be visible.
 In simple terms, encapsulation generally means making the data variables private and providing public accessors.
 It helps make sure that clients have no accidental dependence on the choice of representation.
 It helps avoiding name clashes as internal variables are not visible outside.

+# When you do i++, what actually happens

+`i = Integer.valueOf( i.intValue()  + 1);  `

+As you can see, a different Integer object is assigned back to i.
+However, to save on memory, Java 'reuses' all the wrapper objects whose values fall in the following ranges:
+  All Boolean values (true and false)
+  All Byte values
+  All Character values from \u0000 to \u007f (i.e. 0 to 127 in decimal)
+  All Short and Integer values from -128 to 127

+  So ==  will always return true when their primitive values are the same and belong to the above list of values.
+Once catch, however, is that when you create a primitive wrapper using the new keyword, a new object is created and a cached object, even if available, is not used.
+  For example: Integer i = 10; //Wrapper created without using the new keyword and is, therefore, cached.
+   Integer j = 10; //Cached object is reused.
+No new object created.
+      Integer k = new Integer(10); //New object is created.
+Cached object is not reused.
+   This implies that i == j is true but i == k is false.
+    Note that the following will not compile though:
+    Byte b = 1; Integer i = 1; b == i; //Invalid because both operands are of different class.